Introduction:

 • Jamun leaf extract also directly affected mast cell degranulation, inhibiting in vitro histamine release induced by the mast cell degranulation i.e., reduced allergic reaction due to histamine release.

-• The anti-arthritic effect of jamun seeds extract on oral intake was investigated in rat models.
+• The anti-arthritic effect of jamun seed extract on oral intake was investigated in rat models.

-• The red blood cell count, haemoglobin level, and erythrocyte sedimentation rate all improved to near-normal levels after jamun seeds extract was given to the rats.
+• The red blood cell count, hemoglobin level, and erythrocyte sedimentation rate all improved to near-normal levels after jamun seed extract was given to the rats.

 • In jamun seeds extract-treated rats, joint space loss, bone resorption, and tissue swelling significantly reduced as the inflammation reduced.